Wood Burning Guide

 Oak Tree

-Excellent firewood.
-It burns slowly, giving off plenty of heat.
-Oak that hasn’t been seasoned long enough, 2 years ideal, can give off an acrid smoke.
+Oak is excellent firewood.
+Burns slowly, gives plenty of heat.
+Oak needs long seasoning, 2 years at least, otherwise gives off an acrid smoke.

 Wood Burning Scale 5